 Making the decision to return to work after retirement should be considered carefully as it may affect your pension benefit.
 Below are guidelines regarding returning to work after you have retired:

-1) You may become re-employed in a CORP designated position by the employer from which you retired and continue to receive a pension if the employment occurs twelve months or more after your retirement.
-If you have met the twelve months or more break, during your reemployment you will continue to receive your pension benefits, but you cannot contribute to the Plan and cannot accrue any credited service.
+1) You may become re-employed in a CORP designated position by the employer from which you retired and continue to receive a pension if the employment occurs six months or more after your retirement.
+If you have met the six months or more break, during your reemployment you will continue to receive your pension benefits, but you cannot contribute to the Plan and cannot accrue any credited service.
 Additionally, the CORP employer who reemploys you will be required to pay the Plan an Alternate Contribution Rate (ACR), which you cannot receive these contributions or service credit based on the ACR.

 2) If you become re-employed in a CORP designated position by the employer from which you retired before twelve months of your retirement, your pension benefits will be suspended and will remain suspended during your re-employment.
 When you terminate your re-employment and resume your retirement benefits, you will receive the same pension benefit that you were receiving when your benefits were suspended.
 Additionally, the CORP employer who reemploys you will be required to pay the Plan an ACR, which you cannot receive these contributions or service credit based on the ACR.